 Bring up your code window and click the arrow that reveals the list of controls and objects in your project:

 Click on your textbox from the list to select it, as in the image above.
 Then click the arrow on the Event drop down box to reveal the events available to the textbox.
 Scroll down and select the KeyDown event:

 When you select the KeyDown event, a code stub appears:

 The event that is being Handled is the KeyDown event of TextBox1.
-Notice, though, that there is a slightly different argument in round brackets (just e As KeyEventArgs in version 2012):
+Notice, though, that there is a slightly different argument in round brackets:

 Again, the variable name is still e.
 But now we have something called KeyEventArgs on the end.
 This means that the variable e will hold information about the Key on the keyboard that you're trying to detect.